Derrick Michael Xzavierro

-Derrick Michael Xzavierro (born April 1, 2003) is an Indonesian college basketball player for the Long Beach State Beach of the Big West Conference (BWC).
-He is the first-ever Indonesian citizen to earn a Division I athletic scholarship.
+Derrick Michael Xzavierro (born 1 April 2003), also known by his initials DMX, is an Indonesian professional basketball player for the Saga Ballooners of the Japanese B.League.
+He played college basketball for the Long Beach State Beach and the Grand Canyon Antelopes.
+He is known as the first-ever Indonesian citizen to earn a Division I athletic scholarship.

 Early life and career

-Xzavierro, born in Jakarta, fell in love with basketball since the fifth grade, and in 2017 he joined the Jr. NBA.
+Xzavierro, born in Jakarta, fell in love with basketball since the fifth grade, and in 2017 he was selected to be a part of the Jr. NBA.
 In high school he attended SMAN 116 Jakarta, or Ragunan High School, which is known for producing the nation's top basketball talents.
-By the end of October 2020, Xzavierro had accepted a scholarship offer from the NBA Global Academy at the Australia Institute of Sport (AIS) making him the first Indonesian-born joining the academy.
+After graduating high school, by the end of October 2020, Xzavierro had accepted a scholarship offer from the NBA Global Academy at the Australia Institute of Sport (AIS) making him the first Indonesian-born joining the academy.
 But getting him from Indonesia to Australia would prove challenging because of the tight travel restrictions in the world throughout the pandemic.
-On 27 April 2020 he finally flew to Sydney.
-From 2020 to 2022 he attended the academy that situated in Canberra, Australia.
+On April 27, 2020, he finally flew to Sydney.
+From 2020 till 2022 he attended the academy that situated in Canberra, Australia, while also taking special English classes by a private tutor for his academic needs for college.

 College career

 Grand Canyon

-Xzavierro committed to play for the Grand Canyon Antelopes on 14 April 2022.
-Making him the first-ever Indonesian-born to play in an NCAA Division I men's basketball tournament.
+Xzavierro committed to play for the Grand Canyon Antelopes on April 14, 2022.
+Making him the first-ever male Indonesian-born to play in an NCAA Division I men's basketball tournament.
 The Antelopes redshirted Xzavierro in the 2022–23 season to continue his development.
-His highest-scoring game was on December 27, 2023, recording 12 points, 11 rebounds, 3 assists and 1 block in a win against Bethesda University.
-On April 5, 2024, Xzavierro announced that he entered the NCAA transfer portal.
+His highest-scoring game was on 27 December 2023, recording 12 points, 11 rebounds, 3 assists and 1 block in a win against Bethesda University.
+On 5 April 2024, Xzavierro announced that he entered the NCAA transfer portal.